 The movie is intended for young viewers.
-There is minimal foul language and one sex scene is only implied.
+There is some foul language and one sex scene is implied.
 However, as a role model, Tony is a womanizer and rarely is far from an alcoholic drink.
 As he finds his calling to protect refugees from terrorists, those aspects to his character are dropped, perhaps suggesting a change in his ways.
 The military scenes could be too intense for a young child, though most actual violence is either off screen or between men battling in suits of high tech armor.

 As far as summer movies go, IRON MAN is an enjoyable ride as long as discretion and caution is exercised for younger viewers.

 IRON MAN stars Robert Downey, Jr., in the heroic story of billionaire defense contractor Tony Stark.
 After a new missile demonstration in Afghanistan, Tony is kidnapped by terrorists (using arms developed by Tony’s company) and forced to build the weapon he just demonstrated.
 Instead, he builds a suit of armor to escape.
 Back home, he tries to change the direction of the company because terrorists have access to his high tech weapons.
 His noble efforts are blocked by corporate partner Obadiah, who has his own agenda.
 Undaunted, Tony builds a new version of the armor suit to stop the terrorists.